 I'm enjoying this Lake Bell look, in an '80s Brooke Shields sort of way.
 In this case, the hair off the face works because it's not too contrived; I'm also into the tawny tones on her lips and cheeks.
 It's not for everyone, but I think a good choice with her strong features.

 Expect to see a lot more of Dakota from now on—she'll be a household name once 50 Shades of Grey, the movie, comes out early next year.
-Hairstylist Marcus Francis gave her "easy, breezy, beautiful" hair that looks so touchable and effortless for a red carpet.
+Her hair that looks so touchable and effortless for a red carpet.
 Love her bangs and the colour, too!
-Can't find who did the makeup, but whoever they are, great idea for the coppery shadow on the lids.
+Whoever did the makeup, great idea for the coppery shadow on the lids.
 The opposite colour really does make her eyes pop.

 Ho-hum, nothing much to say here... except please say no to lining your inner lids with white.
 Totally reminds me of Heidi Klum and that's not a good thing.

 Heard on Twitter that many people I know loved her dress...
 I don't know about that, but I'm not jumping up and down over the hair and makeup.
 Makeup especially.
 At first glance, you think it's fine, but then you notice the harsh black in the waterlines (unnecessary); the lip liner along the bottom lip (ditto); the yellow at the inner corners of the eyes (no thank you).
 See what I mean?
 Less is more, Sarah.

 Love!
 Olivia is one of my favourites of the night in this glam wavy hairstyle with the fun decorative accessory.
 She looks amazing in yellow, setting off the colour with a punchy coral on the mouth.
 Also appreciate that she didn't hide her freckles under heavy foundation.